 Type of query Who can you ask for help?
-Email Telephone Damp and mould in a council property Head of Repairs is lead liaison is Capital works engagement manager The Economy Department Hammersmith & Fulham Council Please put 'GP/NHS Enquiry' at the start of all subject headings Repairs in a council property Head of Repairs is lead liaison is Capital works engagement manager The Economy Department Hammersmith & Fulham Council Please put 'GP/NHS Enquiry' at the start of all subject headings.
-Damp and mould in private rented property Initial approach to landlord LBHF private housing team can support with enforcement action Private Housing Team Please put 'GP/NHS Enquiry' at the start of all subject headings.

-Patient asks for a letter to support council housing application · · If you need extra help, call орриовие This outlines all the banding information, so that as NHS responsibility of the housing applicant to complete but will require supporting To escalate a query contact Type of query Who can you ask for help?
-Email Telephone professionals you know which information is helpful. information from their medical professional.
-For help email Housing Solutions Senior Officer Please put 'GP/NHS Enquiry' at the start of all subject headings.
-Patient seeking employment support or training opportunities via the council's job brokerage team Refer patient to the council jobs brokerage team WorkZone LBHF
+Email Telephone Damp and mould in a council property Head of Repairs is lead liaison is Capital works engagement manager The Economy Department Hammersmith & Fulham Council ---- Please put 'GP/NHS Enquiry' at the start of all subject headings Repairs in a council property Head of Repairs is lead liaison is Capital works engagement manager The Economy Department Hammersmith & Fulham Council Please put 'GP/NHS Enquiry' at the start of all subject headings.
+Damp and mould in private rented property Initial approach to landlord LBHF private housing team can support with enforcement action Private Housing Team ----------------------------------- Patient asks for a letter to support council housing application The housing register: Medical assessment LBHF This outlines all the banding information, so that as NHS professionals you know which information is helpful.
+Please read the guidance on the link.
+The form is the responsibility of the housing applicant to complete but will require supporting information from their medical professional.
+For help email Please put 'GP/NHS Enquiry' at the start of all subject headings.
+If you need extra help, call To escalate a query contact Housing Solutions Senior Officer Patient seeking employment support or training opportunities via the council's job brokerage team Refer patient to the council jobs brokerage team WorkZone LBHF